NixOS/nix.dev/source/tutorials/first-steps/ad-hoc-shell-environments.md

 (check-package-version)=
 ### Check package versions

-Check that you have indeed the specific version of these programs provided by Nix, even if you had any of them already installed on your machine.
+Check that you have the specific version of these programs provided by Nix, even if you had any of them already installed on your machine.

 ```shell-session
 [nix-shell:~]$ which git